zpipe07/face-cards/README.md

 This problem is separated into two tasks.
 First, display three "cards" for randomly-selected users which displays their name, email address, company catchphrase, and, of course, their adorable avatar.
 Second, display 5 randomly-selected posts when a user clicks on an individual card.

+## Getting Started

+Click on the name of the application in the upper-left corner and select "Remix".
+This your own special version of the application that you'll be working in.
+We'll need you to send us this URL.

+If you want to work on this locally, click on the name of the project in the upper-left corner, select "Advanced Options" and either download the project or export it to Github.

+If you're looking to run your unit tests from within Glitch, then you can select "Open Console" from the "Advanced Options" and run `npm test`.

+If you have any issues.
+Download the project and work on it locally.
+Send us the zip file.

+## Time Expectations

+We would expect this task to only take about 3 hours to complete.
+It's okay to go over if you're enjoying yourself, but if you go too much beyond please add some comments on how you would see yourself finishing this, what changes you might make, etc. and make your submission.

 ## General Requirements